 A BusLVDS clock signal was used to drive the centre pair of a group of 5: this is the aggressor trace, and the neighbours are near- and far-victims.
 The driver is close to the board edge.
-All pairs (including the aggressor) are parallel terminated at the near end with 100Ω .
-The far ends of the tracks have 82Ω differential terminations.
+All pairs (including the aggressor) are parallel terminated with 100 $\Omega$ .
+The far ends of the tracks have 82 $\Omega$ differential terminations.
 Fast differential scope probes were used to examine the signals at various points along the slab.

 Work with the 4-section assembly has shown that:

-- At 40 MHz clock can be sent along the board very cleanly; - Amplitude at far end is 77% of near-end value; - Overshoot and ripple very small; - Minimal cross-talk if pair-pair spacing twice track plus gap distance; - Adding 10pF capacitors to pairs at ASU edges introduces noticeable degradation, but indicates that multi-drop loading will probably be all right.
+- At 40 MHz clock can be sent along the board very cleanly: - Amplitude at far end is 77% - Overshoot and ripple very small - Minimal cross-talk if pair-pair spacing twice track plus gap distance - Adding 10pF capacitors to pairs at ASU edges introduces noticeable degradation, but indicates that multi-drop loading will probably be all right